-General Motors third-quarter earnings widely beat expectations
+General Motors beats earnings expectations, investor fears linger

 The third-quarter loss in Europe totaled about $100 million.
 Chief Financial Officer Chuck Stevens told reporters on Tuesday that achieving break-even results for Europe this year will be "very, very challenging."

-GM is "prepared to take whatever action is necessary" to achieve its goal of returning European operations to profitability, Stevens said, without offering specifics.
+GM is "prepared to take whatever action is necessary" to return European operations to profitability, Stevens said.

-GM is impacted when the value of the pound drops because it builds many of the vehicles it sells in the United Kingdom in Germany, Spain and other countries that use the euro.
 Stevens said GM raised vehicle prices in the UK by 2.5 percent on Oct.
 1.

 Overall, GM said third-quarter net income more than doubled to $2.8 billion, or $1.76 a share, from a year earlier.